UIDAI Official Specifications

 SpecificationRequirement

-BackgroundPlain white or off-white
+BackgroundPlain pure white (#FFFFFF)

 Color FormatColor preferred, B&W accepted

-Face Coverage70-80% of photo frame
+Face Coverage80–85% of photo frame

 ExpressionNeutral, mouth closed